levsero/test_embed/doc/api.md

 * Click the Admin icon (![](http://zen-marketing-documentation.s3.amazonaws.com/docs/en/manage_icon.png)) in the sidebar and
 * Select Channels >  Widget

-The associated code for each API call should be put just after the widget snippet, before the < /head> in the HTML source of your webpage.
-The exceptions are 'zE.hide' and 'zE.activate' which can be used after page load (For example, associated with certain button clicks on your website).
+The associated code for each API call should be put just after the widget snippet, before the < /head> in the HTML source of your webpage. 'zE.hide', 'zE.activate' and 'zE.identify' can be used before <em>and</em> after page load (For example, associated with certain button clicks on your website).

 ### zE.setLocale